 Adrian Kelly is a versatile young conductor, whose work has taken him to some of the world’s most renowned opera companies and festivals.
-He recently travelled to South America to work on Rinaldo with the singers and orchestra of Teatro Colón, Buenos Aires and to conduct performances of The Infernal Comedy starring John Malkovich.
-Further tour dates are planned for 2013.
-As well as conducting two new productions at the Salzburger Landestheater in the 2013/2014 season, Adrian will also make his North American debut conducting a new production of Mozart’s Le nozze di Figaro at Central City Opera.
+Recently he conducted three successful new productions at the Salzburger Landestheater: Massenet’s Werther in March 2013 and, in the 2013-14 season, Gluck’s Die Pilger von Mekka and Krenek’s Jonny spieltauf.
+In the summer of 2014 Adrian will make his North American debut conducting a new production of Mozart’s Le nozze di Figaro at Central City Opera.

 Adrian Kelly was born in Hertfordshire, England.
 He read music at King’s College Cambridge, where he was a choral scholar, and continued his studies at the Royal Northern College.
 In 2002 he began his continuing association with the Royal Opera House, Covent Garden, when he became the first coach/pianist to join the Young Artists Programme.
 In London he regularly joined the music staff for productions including Elektra, Simon Boccanegra and Peter Grimes.

 In 2004, he joined the music staff of the Hamburg State Opera, where he played and assisted on more than forty operas encompassing works ranging from Händel and Mozart through Verdi and Wagner, to Schoenberg and Eötvös.
 While in Hamburg, he also conducted a local university orchestra in works including Brahms’ 2nd Symphony, Mahler’s 4th Symphony (soloist Christiane Karg) and Richard Strauss’ Tod und Verklärung.